Order of operations

 These conventions are meaningful only when the usual notation (called infix notation) is used.
-When functional or Polish notation are used for all operations, the order of operations results from the notation itself.
+When functional or Polish notation is used for all operations, the order of operations results from the notation itself.

 Conventional order

-The order of operations, that is, the order in which the operations in an expression are usually performed, results from a convention adopted throughout mathematics, science, technology and many computer programming languages.
+The order of operations, that is, the order in which the operations in an expression are usually performed, results from a convention adopted throughout mathematics, science, technology, and many computer programming languages.
 It is summarized as: